|

 027/010 |

-During the past 24 hours, solar activity was moderate.
-Ten active sunspot regions were on the visble disk with 3 M-class flares produced.
+| During the past 24 hours, solar activity was low.
+Three active sunspot regions were on the visble disk without M-Class or above flares produced.
+The solar wind speed decreased to about 370 km/s.
+The geomagnetic field was at quiet levels. |

 |